PauloBarbeiro/reactive-sql-toolkit/README.md

 Library with a toolkit for using SQLite (wasm) on React apps.
 The tools are:
 - Hooks: read, and write from the database :heavy_check_mark:
 - Functions to execute queries on the database for multiple purposes :construction:
-- API to create schemas for the database :construction:
+- API to create schemas for the database :heavy_check_mark:
 - API to sync and backup the data. :construction:

 Simple React Hook that enables use of SQLite on React apps.